University of California-San Diego

 Upload your exam answer on Canvas.
 Emailed or hard copy exam answers won’t be accepted.

-Submit your answer as a Microsoft Word document (not as a pdf or google doc).
+Submit your answer as a Microsoft Word document (.doc, .docx) or pdf.

 Don’t plagiarize.
 If you aren’t sure what constitutes plagiarism and how to avoid it, see the UC San Diego Library’s guide to preventing plagiarism.